 Besides Logawa 188 and Sri Tanjung 194, there are two more trains leave from Yogyakarta to Probolinggo: WijayaKusuma 7092 and Ranggajati 102.

 While the business and executive trains go more frequently.
 You can depart from Yogyakarta (Tugu train station) at 00:48 or 16:30 or 06:45 or many other options to Surabaya or Malang.
 Probably more than 10 times a day.
 The journey is around 4 – 5 hours.
-Check the train booking websites to see the latest updates.
+Check the official train booking website to see the latest updates.

 Day 2: Bromo – Ijen